 Trust Lawyers in Palm Beach, Florida

 With a trust, your family may not only have access to your assets more quickly than if your assets were passed to your beneficiaries through a will, but also have creditor and predator protection via keeping certain assets in trust for your beneficiaries and dispersing it over time.
-Further, in the unexpected event of incapacity or disability, a Trust can avoid the expensive and unnecessary cost of a incapacity proceeding and guardianship which drains assets from the estate.
+Further, in the unexpected event of incapacity or disability, a trust can avoid the expensive and unnecessary cost of an incapacity proceeding and guardianship, which drains assets from the estate.

 When it comes to deciding whether to use a trust or a will as part of your estate plan, having a trust lawyer to guide you can be helpful.
 Moran & Associates is a trust law firm in Palm Beach, Florida that can evaluate your financial situation and help you decide what the next steps can be for your estate plan.
 Contact our firm today for guidance.

 What are Some Benefits of Using a Trust for Your Estate Planning?